mengqiy/community/contributors/design-proposals/key-set-as-merge-key.md

 #### When `$patchMergeKey` only has part of all merge keys

-When `$patchMergeKey` only has part of all merge keys, the server will apply the patch to all the matching items.
+When `$patchMergeKey` only has part of all merge keys, the server will try to use the existing part of merge keys to uniquely identify an entry in the list.
-So an update or a deletion may apply to multiple items in the list.

-*Note*: In last release(1.6) implementation, update operation will apply to the first matching items.
-Delete operation will apply to all matching items.
+The server will reject the patch if the existing part of merge keys actually matches more than one entry in the live list.

 E.g.
 foo is the default merge key.